Nekooeimehr/Borrowers-Interest-Rate-Prediction-Python-/README.md

     •	Reason for loan provided by borrower: Similar to the last variable that was removed.
 Also, this variable is empty in the testing set for all the borrowers.

     •	First 3 numbers of zip code and state of borrower: Could be a very important variable.
-However, since it is not allowed to use external data, it was removed from the set of variables .
+However, since it is not allowed to use external data, it was removed from the set of variables.

   2. Converting the columns with dollar and percentage sign to floats As an important step in cleaning the data, the variables which could be mistakenly considered as strings were converted to numerical variables by removing their string part.